HenrikBengtsson/Wishlist-for-R/README.md

 ### Exception handling and core dumps

-* Use `An unexpected error occurred that could not be recovered from.
-R session is aborting ...` instead of just `aborting ...`, because from the latter it is [not always clear](https://github.com/HenrikBengtsson/R.devices/issues/7) where that messages comes from, i.e. it could have been outputted by something else.
+* Use `An exceptional error occurred that R could not recovered from.
+The R session is now aborting ...` instead of just `aborting ...`, because from the latter it is [not always clear](https://github.com/HenrikBengtsson/R.devices/issues/7) where that messages comes from, i.e. it could have been outputted by something else.

 ### Packages, libraries and repositories